The English Breakfast

 A Breakfast That Will Reign Supreme for Years to Come

 The English breakfast isn’t only an amazing way to start your day, it’s a tradition that dates back several centuries.
 Don’t feel bad about eating this concoction; if the gentry in the thirteenth century would eat this, so should we – right?
-It was considered an extravagant gift and a feast to all visitors passing through.
-This also applies to all visitors passing through England, all workers passing through a cafe on their way to work, and all family members passing through as they stay at your house over the holidays.
+It was considered an ‘extravagant gift’ and ‘a feast’ to all visitors that passed through England.
+This also applies to all workers passing through a café on their way to work, and all family members passing through as they stay at your house over the holidays.
 Either way – this tradition is a great one, and it’s here to stay.
+Get cooking!